telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 ---
 title: Capturing and Inspecting iOS Traffic
-description: "Capture and inspect traffic from iOS devices while using the Fiddler Everywhere web-debugging HTTP-proxy tool."
+description: "Capture and inspect traffic from iOS devices and simulators while using the Fiddler Everywhere web-debugging HTTP-proxy tool."
 type: how-to
 slug: capture-mobile-ios-traffic
 publish: true